 Increasing your monthly payment amount

-If you’d rather not capitalise your missed payments, which could mean you reduce the amount of interest charged over the term of your mortgage, we can make arrangements with you to increase your normal monthly payment amount so that you repay the capitalised amount over a shorter period of time.
-This will reduce the amount of interest charged over the term of your mortgage as a result of the payment holiday.
-The quickest way for you to request this is to complete our opt out of capitalisation form.
+If you’d rather not capitalise your deferred payments, which could mean you reduce the amount of interest charged over the term of your mortgage, we can make arrangements with you to increase your normal monthly payment amount so that you repay the capitalised amount over a shorter period of time.
+This will reduce the amount of interest charged over the term of your mortgage as a result of the payment deferral.
+To discuss this option further, please contact a member of the team on 03451 220033.

 Once completed, you can email the form to us at email@example.com.
 Please include ‘Increasing monthly payment amount’ in the subject line of your email.
 Please be aware that this is an unencrypted mailbox and any personal information sent to it will not be secure.